Maghreb: Christianity

-Communities of Christians, mostly Catholics and Protestant, persist in Algeria (100,000–380,000), Mauritania (10,000), Morocco (~380,000), Libya (170,000), and Tunisia (100,750).
+Communities of Christians, mostly Catholics and Protestant, persist in Algeria (100,000–380,000), Mauritania (10,000), Morocco (c.
+380,000), Libya (170,000), and Tunisia (100,750).
 Most of the Roman Catholics in Greater Maghreb are of French, Spanish, and Italian descent, with ancestors who immigrated during the colonial era.
 Some are foreign missionaries or immigrant workers.
 There are also Christian communities of Berber or Arab descent in Greater Maghreb, made up of persons who converted mostly during the modern era, or under and after French colonialism.

 Prior to independence, Algeria was home to 1.4 million pieds-noirs (ethnic French who were mostly Catholic), and Morocco was home to half a million Europeans, Tunisia was home to 255,000 Europeans, and Libya was home to 145,000 Europeans.
 In religion, most of the pieds-noirs in Maghreb are Catholic.
 Due to the exodus of the pieds-noirs in the 1960s, more North African Christians of Berber or Arab descent now live in France than in Greater Maghreb.
 Prior to independence, the European Catholic settlers had historic legacy and powerful presence in Maghreb countries.

 Recently, the Protestant community of Berber or Arab descent has grown significantly as additional individuals convert to Christianity, especially to Evangelicalism.
 This has occurred in Algeria, especially in the Kabylie, Morocco, and in Tunisia.
 The Catholic population in Libya is estimated to number 100,000, The Catholics are the largest Christian denomination, followed by c.
 60,000 Copts and a small number of Anglicans.

 A 2015 study estimates 380,000 Muslims converted to Christianity in Algeria.
 The number of Moroccans who converted to Christianity (most of them secret worshipers) are estimated between 40,000–150,000.
 The International Religious Freedom Report for 2007 estimates thousands of Tunisian Muslims have converted to Christianity.
 A 2015 study estimate some 1,500 believers in Christ from a Muslim background living in Libya.

 In 2019, the proportion of Melillans that identify themselves as Roman Catholic was 65.0%, the Roman Catholic churches in Melilla belong to the Diocese of Málaga.
 Roman Catholicism is the largest religion in Ceuta; in 2019, the proportion of Ceutans that identify themselves as Roman Catholic was 60.0%.
 The Roman Catholic churches in Ceuta belong to the Diocese of Cádiz y Ceuta.